synesthesiam/old-custom-components/README.md

 Home Assistant Components
 ------------------------------

-rhasspy provides the following custom components for Home Assistant.
+Rhasspy provides the following custom components for Home Assistant.
 They can be mixed and matched to fit a number of scenarios, including running everything on a single machine, a Raspberry Pi, or a client and server.